mbits-os/lngs/docs/syntax.md

 escape-sequence = BACKSLASH ( DQUOTE / "'" / "?" / BACKSLASH / "a" / "b" / "f" / "n" / "r" / "t" / "v" )

 ; helpers
-SPACE = WSP / CRLF
+SPACE = WSP / CRLF / COMMENT
 BACKSLASH = %x5D
+COMMENT = "//" *(WSP / VCHAR) CRLF
 ```

-Following definitions can have any number of whitespace (`SPACE`) between symbols, for readability.
+For readability, all definitions below this point can have any number of
+whitespace and comments between symbols (`SPACE` above).

 ### Attributes